RDBMS and Scalability

 Both masters serve reads and writes and coordinate with each other on writes.

-If either master goes down, the system can continue to operate with both reads and writes.
 Disadvantage is that most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.

 Conflict resolution comes more into play as more write nodes are added and as latency increases.